mydnic/laravel-feedback-component/README.md

 The Feedback model works like any other Eloquent model so it's very easy to use in your Laravel Application.

 Using Laravel Nova ?
-I'm working on a package for it 👍
+No problem !

+### Use With Laravel Nova

+If you're using Laravel Nova you will certainly want a tool to visualize all feedbacks that you have received.

+You can install the official [Laravel Nova Tool here](https://github.com/mydnic/nova-kustomer).

 ## Event, Job, Notification, etc